An email from District 3 RTM member and Chickahominy resident Dawn Fortunato circulated among town government on Wednesday.

 Fortunato said she had received an email reply from Stephen Walko, chair of NLBC, telling her that on Wednesday morning, Selectman Drew Marzullo who is ex officio on the building committee, made a motion to authorize a Phase I and perform additional soiling testing but that the motion was not seconded.

 “He told me, there was general discussion that if the Selectmen or any other Town body want testing at Western or any middle school – or any town property, they should put it on their own agenda,” she said.
 “We have younger children playing on this property.
 I’m appalled the NLBC didn’t second a motion for the health and safety of these children.”

-Fortunato said she wasn’t blaming town officials, because their predecessors did this.
-“But if we’re going to be stewards of public health and safety,” she said.
-“Let’s get to work.”
+Fortunato said she wasn’t blaming town officials, because their predecessors were responsible.
+“But if we’re going to be stewards of public health and safety, let’s get to work.”

 Fortunato’s email to the NLBC she said, “The neighbors of the Booth cul de sac, took the initiative and performed due diligence and hired a land surveyor, Michael Finkbeiner, to undertake a preliminary assessment of soil.
 Samples were obtained along the edge of the playing field behind the school.”

 Fortunato directed the NLBC to sample #3 which reveals elevated levels of lead and arsenic (for residential areas) enough to warrant remediation according to CT DEEP standards.